lorenzomonta/challenge/README.md

 This application allows you to test one or more South African mobile numbers.
 It assumes that the format of a mobile number is formed by the prefix "2783" followed by 7 digits, for example "27831234567".
 The application includes an option to test a single mobile number through a user form.
 It also includes an option to upload a .csv file that must comply with a specific format (see below).
-This option allows you to test 2 or more phone numbers.
+This option allows you to test 2 or more mobile numbers.
 The web application will show if the numbers are correct.
 In case they are incorrect it will attempt to correct them keeping the correct format.